etternagame/etterna/Docs/BuildingUpgrade.md

 - Debian: `apt install ninja-build`
 - Fedora: `dnf install ninja-build`
 - macOS: `brew install ninja`
-- Windows: Download the latest binary from the ninja-build [releases](https://github.com/ninja-build/ninja/releases) page.
-Extract `ninja.exe` and place it whereever you find most convinient.
-[Add that directory to your path](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/), then restart the command prompt.

 To start compiling, run the cmake command with the Ninja generator, then run `ninja`.